-- a.
-The DoD PICP Administrator, DLA Enterprise Business Standards Office, chairs the JPIWG pursuant to paragraph 10b(13)(b) of Enclosure 3 of this volume. - b.
-Each Military Department and Defense Agency with an interest in physical inventory matters will provide a representative to the JPIWG. - (1) Each representative will be a full-time or permanent part-time federal employee who has the necessary physical inventory functional and automatic data processing expertise to represent his or her parent organization. - (2) Each representative will have a designated comptroller point of contact with accounting expertise to assist the JPIWG member in accounting matters. - (3) A member of the ASD(L&MR) staff will serve as advisor to the JPIWG. - c.
+a.
+The ASD(S) designates the chair for the JPIWG.

+b.
+Each Military Department and Defense Agency will provide a representative as their member on the JPIWG.

+(1) Each representative will be a full-time or permanent part-time Federal employee who has the necessary physical inventory functional expertise to represent their parent organization.

+(2) Each representative will have a designated comptroller point of contact with accounting expertise to assist the JPIWG member in accounting matters.

+(3) A member of the ASD(S) staff will serve as the JPIWG chair.

+c.
 The USD(C)/CFO will provide one representative to the JPIWG.